 2. Characterizing the role and regulation of cell death in Streptococcus mutans biofilms.
 The cid and lrg operons encode membrane proteins that have been shown to be involved in cell death and lysis regulation in several bacteria.
 Our research focuses on the Cid/Lrg system of Streptococcus mutans, the primary causative agent of dental caries.
 There appear to be distinct differences in the organization and regulation of S. mutans cid and lrg compared to what is known in other organisms, and some of these genes affect S. mutans virulence traits such as oxidative stress resistance, competence, and biofilm formation.
-A better understanding of how cid and lrg specificallycontribute to these virulence phenotypes may allow the development of new anti-caries strategies.
-This research is conducted in collaboration with Dr. Sang-Joon Ahn, Research Assistant Professor, Dept. Oral Biology, UF.
+A better understanding of how cid and lrg specifically contribute to these virulence phenotypes may allow the development of new anti-caries strategies.
+This research is conducted in collaboration with Dr. Sang-Joon Ahn, Research Associate Professor, Dept. Oral Biology, UF.